xxshady/relib/README.md

 `relib` tries to be a safe (as much as possible) runtime of native, almost normal Rust programs.
 Programs that can be safely unloaded (without memory leaks and crashes) without closing the whole OS process.

-Since it's not possible to make this completely safe: memory leaks, UB can still happen (for example, due to some unsafe call to C library), you should only use unloading for development (see [live reload](https://github.com/xxshady/relib/tree/main/examples/README.md#live-reload) example). `relib` can also be used without unloading, see ["Usage without unloading"](https://docs.rs/relib/latest/relib/docs/index.html#usage-without-unloading).
+Since it's not possible to make this completely safe: memory leaks, UB can still happen (for example, due to some unsafe call to C library), you should only use unloading for development (see [live reload](https://github.com/xxshady/relib/tree/main/examples/README.md#live-reload) and [hot reload](https://github.com/xxshady/relib/tree/main/examples/README.md#hot-reload) examples). `relib` can also be used without unloading, see ["Usage without unloading"](https://docs.rs/relib/latest/relib/docs/index.html#usage-without-unloading).

 See [feature support matrix](https://docs.rs/relib/latest/relib/docs/index.html#feature-support-matrix) for what `relib` offers to improve unloading of dynamic libraries in Rust.
 And for what not, check out [caveats](#caveats).